WiLL75G/soc-tier1-linux-fieldbook/README.md

 ## 👤 About The Author

-**James Williams** — SOC Tier 1 Analyst (entry-level), building public learning artifacts as part of the path into blue-team work.
+**William** SOC Tier 1 Analyst (entry-level), building public learning artifacts as part of the path into blue-team work.

-**Certifications & training:**
-- ISC2 Certified in Cybersecurity (CC) — Candidate status
-- Healthcare IT Support Specialization (Johns Hopkins, Nov 2025)
-- Health Care IT: Challenges and Opportunities (Icahn School of Medicine at Mount Sinai, Nov 2025)
-- Tata Cybersecurity Analyst Job Simulation (Forage, Nov 2025)
-- TryHackMe Pre Security Certificate

 ---

 ## 📄 License

-[MIT](./LICENSE) — fork, adapt, use freely for your own SOC training journey.
+[MIT](./LICENSE) fork, adapt, use freely for your own SOC training journey.

 ---